 In this lesson we're going to define expenses, look at some common examples, and go through a full expenses example with our sample business, George's Catering, where we'll see the accounts that are affected and what happens to the accounting equation.

 Examples of income are sales or services rendered.
-These events result in getting paid straight away or at a later date.
+These events result in the business getting paid straight away or at a later date.

 So, how do you think we define expenses?

-If we pay our expenses immediately, then these events will result in money flowing out immediately.
+If we pay our expenses immediately, then this will result in money flowing out immediately.